top of page

 Disaster Services

-The Council for Disaster Services is an arm of the Macon County Mental Health Board.
 The Board’s Director of Contracting & Residential Services will also serve as the Disaster Services Coordinator.
-The Disaster Services Coordinator will supervise the Council’s day-to-day activities, maintain operational readiness, oversee the critical incident response team, develop and implement planning and training activities and officially represent the Council and the Board at County emergency response meetings, activities and in the emergency operations center.
+The Disaster Services Coordinator will maintain operational readiness, take part in planning and training activities, and officially the Board at County emergency response meetings, activities, and in the emergency operations center.

 Disaster Mental Health Services are provided to achieve the following objectives: